Translating SRT Subtitles with the Three-Step Reflection Method

 2. Transcribe Audio and Video into Subtitles

-Download Address:
+Download address:

 https://github.com/jianchang512/ai2srt/releases/download/v0.2/windows-ai2srt-0.2.7z